 To support this we are:

-- Designing and delivering a programme of training and skills development using an action learning approach, supporting engaged libraries to create real plans to identify and develop opportunities within their service
+- Designing and delivering a programme of training and skills development, supporting libraries to create real plans to identify and develop opportunities within their service

-- Building support and mentoring networks to share knowledge and best practice from across the library sector, neighbouring sectors, as well as wider public, private and voluntary sectors.
+- Building support networks to share knowledge and best practice from across the library sector, neighbouring sectors, as well as wider public, private and voluntary sectors.

 The project will be underpinned by a group that focuses on the ethical implications of the programme.
 This group will highlight areas of possible difficulty and provide information and tools for library services to make their own ethical decisions.